Federal 100 Awards

 This will be the 33rd year that these awards have honored individuals who go far beyond their assigned duties to make a difference.
 The Federal 100 are the most prestigious awards in federal IT -- and for good reason.
 But it all starts with a great pool of nominees.
 So if you know people you believe should be among the 2022 Federal 100, please make sure our judges know about them, too.

 Not certain what it takes to make the Federal 100?
 Here are five points to remember:

 - Anyone in the federal IT community is eligible: career civil servants, political appointees, contractors, academics, even members of Congress.

-- The awards are for individual accomplishments in 2020.
+- The awards are for individual accomplishments in the 2021 calendar year.

 - Winners go above and beyond, whatever their level or rank.
 A fancy job title is not required, and just doing one’s job well is not enough.